 As for the mantra’s popularity over time, Google Ngram Viewer attributes the first mention of the phrase to have occurred around 1968.
 Incidentally that’s the year that Weegee died.
 The phrase appeared more and more frequently throughout the 1970s, ’80s and ’90s.
 It peaked in popularity around the year 2004, dipped considerably throughout the aughts, and climbed back to popularity throughout the latter half of the 2010s.
 According to Google Ngram Viewer, F/8 and be there is as popular today as it ever was.

-How to f/8 and Be There, and Why It Became a Thing
+How To F/8 and Be There, and Why?